The “Secret” to Lower Blood Pressure? Eat Well, Exercise, Lose Weight

 The people in the DASH diet groups received instruction and support for eating a diet rich in fruits and vegetables and low- or non-fat dairy foods, while limited in fats and sodium.
 Those in the weight loss group were also instructed in behavioral strategies and ways to think about food to modify eating habits, and participated in supervised 45-minute exercise sessions three times per week.

-- The DASH-plus-weight-loss group lost more weight (an average of 8.7 kg, or almost 20 pounds) and improved most in fitness, compared to the other groups which did not improve in either weight or fitness.
+- The DASH-diet-plus-weight-loss group lost more weight (an average of 8.7 kg, or almost 20 pounds) and improved most in fitness, compared to the other groups which did not improve in either weight or fitness.

 Take the three-pronged approach to control blood pressure